gvwilson/sdxpy/en/src/templating/index.md

 This code is almost the same as the previous example.
-The only difference is that instead of copying the attribute's value directly to the output, we use it as a key to look up a value in the environment.
+The only difference is that instead of copying the attribute's value directly to the output, we use it as a key to look up a value.
 {: .continue}

 These two pairs of handlers look plausible, but do they work?
 To find out,
-we can build a program that loads variable definitions from a JSON file, reads an HTML template, and does the expansion:
+we can build a program that loads variable definitions from a JSON file, reads an HTML template using the [Beautiful Soup][beautiful_soup] library, and does the expansion:

 [% inc file="template.py" %]